ybalkind/davidklaing.github.io/_posts/2019-07-16-personal-phd.md

 Imagine that!
 10,000 hours thinking about [insert speciality here].
 Imagine taking that goal seriously, and tracking those hours.

 It's a long road to true expertise, and I doubt I could follow it.
-I'm surely too distractible by the vast number of interesting forks to take off that road.
-But there is some comfort in knowing that such roads are there, and we're free to take them at our own pace.
+I'm surely too distractible by the vast number of interesting forks in that road.
+But there is some comfort in knowing that the road is there, and that we're free to travel it at our own pace if we want to.

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>